VarunJain-2001/MLH---Local-Hack-Day/Day 1/Automate-your-Social-Media-main/README.md

 • The second, uses an API to execute the tasks.
 Since, a deeper level of security is incorporated in this methodology, this tool can be used at public levels.

-soc_poster.py uses selenium in python to execute the tasks, and api_soc_poster uses API to do the same.
+soc_poster.py uses selenium in python to execute the tasks, and api_soc_poster uses API to do the same